rosasurfer/mt4-php-tools/app/lib/synthetic/README.md

 ### Synthetic LiteForex currency indexes
 All synthetic <a href="http://web.archive.org/web/20140421225104/http://www.liteforex.com/trading/trading-instruments/indices/" target="_blank">
 LiteForex currency indexes</a> are supported: AUDLFX, CADLFX, CHFLFX, EURLFX, GBPLFX, LFXJPY, NZDLFX, USDLFX.<br>
 All indexes except NZDLFX are scaled-down FX6 indexes.
-NZDLFX is a pure FX7 index and an alias of NZDFX7.
-LFXJPY is an inversed FX6 index.
+LFXJPY is a scaled-down and inversed FX6 index.
+NZDLFX is a regular FX7 index and an alias of NZDFX7.
 <br>
 <br>